-It is only natural that colleagues will chat with each other, but is workplace gossip a HIPAA violation?
+Is workplace gossip a HIPAA violation when it is only natural that colleagues will chat with each other?
 Obviously, it will depend on the nature of the gossip – talking about the latest Christmas party would not be a violation – but even when the topics of discussion are healthcare-related, it is not a straightforward question.
 Understanding when workplace gossip constitutes a HIPAA violation is vital, as it could incur hefty penalties.

 Gossip is ubiquitous, and some even say that it is beneficial for the functioning of society.
 Gossip is usually some form of casual communication about a third party and can be digital, verbal, or written.
 Despite how common it is and the fact that it may confer benefits and strengthen relationships, there are considerable harms associated with gossip.
 The information may have passed through a number of hands and contain significant inaccuracies.
 It may also be sensationalist or contain personal and private information about the subject.
 This, in particular, may damage the mental health of the person being gossiped about.